 Driven by our ongoing awe of probiotics and a continuing fascination with ancestral eating, cultured and fermented foods are making their way into even the most mainstream diets.
-Kombucha, kefir, yogurt and miso are the most familiar, but you’ll also find probiotics in sourdough bread, brine-cured olives, fermented teas like pu’erh, tempeh and cultured butter.
+Kombucha, kefir, yogurt and miso are the most familiar, but you’ll also find super healthy probiotics in sourdough bread, brine-cured olives, fermented teas like pu’erh, tempeh and cultured butter.
 Or try bolder offerings such as sauerkraut, kimchi, fermented vegetables and natto, a pungent condiment made from fermented soy beans.

 READ FULL STORY HERE